benignware/jquery-findus/README.md

 > Create contact-maps easily.

-This plugins let's you quickly build a customizable map without hassling with google maps api.
+This plugin let's you quickly build a customizable map without hassling with google maps api.

 Basic Usage
 -----------